Subphylum Crustacea (Crustaceans) — Order Decapoda (Crabs, Lobster, Shrimp) — Family Cancridae (Cancer Crabs) — Genus Cancer

 Alternate Name: Market crab.
 Its common name comes from the town once called Dungeness in Washington (today it’s called Old Town).

-Identification: Dungeness crabs have a wide, long, hard carapace (shell), and five pairs of legs.
+Identification: Dungeness are trapezium-shaped crabs with a wide, long, hard carapace (shell), and five pairs of legs.
 Unlike most of their cousins, Dungeness have white-tipped pincers on the claws (chelipeds).
 The top edges of the claws, and the upper pincers have sawtooth-like serrations that contain more than a dozen teeth along each edge.
 The crabs use these claws for defense and to rip apart their food.
-They use their smaller appendages to pass the food particles into its mouth.
+They use their smaller appendages to pass the food particles into their mouth.
 Once inside the crab’s stomach, food is further digested by a collection of tooth-like structures called the “gastric mill.”
 The last three joints of the last pair of walking legs have a comb-like fringe of hair on the lower edge, and the joint previous to these has hair on both top and bottom edges, but with a much greater amount on the top edge.
 In both male and female, the tip of the last segment of the tail flap is rounded (unlike other crabs in this group).
 The color of the Dungeness is generally light reddish brown to gray on the back (often with light streaks and spots), with a purplish wash anteriorly; the underside is whitish to light orange, the inner and upper sides of the anterior legs with crimson or purple.

 Small Dungeness crabs at the B Street Pier in Crescent City